 This is a post I should have written ages ago.
 I took it for granted that my readers knew what “toxic mold” meant.
-But since I shared my story about our SECOND toxic mold crisis, I have received many emails and comments from my readers wondering what exactly causes mold to be toxic.
+But since I shared my story about our SECOND toxic mold crisis, I have received many emails and comments from my readers wondering what makes mold toxic.

 The term “toxic mold” is a bit misleading as it suggests that certain molds themselves are toxic.
 In reality, a very narrow set of molds produce secondary metabolites that produce toxins.
 These are known as mycotoxins.
 Let’s dive a wee bit deeper.